Departmental Circular 7 2019

 A number of amendments will increase efficiency.
 Special majority decisions have been removed from the Act.

 Section 5.38 has been reworded to clarify that the local government is to review the performance of the CEO, and that the CEO must ensure that the performance of every other employee who is employed for longer than a year is reviewed annually.

 Rates notices may be given by email if the owner or occupier of the property has consented to this.

-the induction prior to their
+the induction prior to their nomination.

-department’s website shortly and all local governments will be advised
+The induction module will be available on the department’s website shortly and all local governments will be advised when it is available.

 For further information, please contact the Strategic Initiatives team via email at firstname.lastname@example.org.